Is It Safe to Eat Octopus While Pregnant?

 - Anisakis, a nematode worm, spends its life cycle in the digestive system of fish and marine mammals and causes food poisoning or toxoplasmosis.
 This infectious disease can be fatal for your baby.

-- Octopus may contain microorganisms or dangerous pathogen like Salmonella that causes food poisoning.
+- Octopus may contain microorganisms or dangerous pathogens like Salmonella that cause food poisoning.

 Mercury Level in Octopus